cmcntsh/ProvideWritingFeedback/README.md

 # Provide Writing Feedback (The Stripped Down Version)

-## Evaluate the Comprehensiveness of Content Coverage
+## Evaluate if required section content was covered

-* This requires that requirements for section content are already clearly defined.
+* This requires that requirements for section topics are already clearly defined.
 * https://github.com/cmcntsh/PoWeRWritingGradStudents#evaluate-the-comprehensiveness-of-content-coverage
 * Identifying what students have missed is a great place to start.